josepaulajr/COVID-19_A_Global_View/README.md

-# COVID-19: A Global Visualization
+# COVID-19: A Global View

 ## Reports
 This project contains two reports with different perspectives.